izenynn/mini-shell/README.md

 This project aims to recreate most of the bash shell.

-- Status: on development
+- Status: finished
-- Result: n/a
+- Result: 125%
 - Observations:
 	- It is compatible with Linux and Mac OS.
 	- It does not use `VT100` escape characters.